org-zick/andrewzick.com/README.md

         - The `-p` arguments are to tell docker to open those ports on the container.
 2019 is the Caddy admin port.
         - Add `-d` somewhere before the ID if you want the container to run in the background.

-- Hit the website via browser + `localhost`.
+- Hit the website via browser at `localhost`.
 Manually checking if changes worked is the current process.

 ## Pushing a Docker image to ECR